clastix/kamaji/docs/content/index.md

 ## FAQs
 Q. What does Kamaji mean?

-A. Kamaji is named as the character _Kamaji_ (釜爺, lit.
+A. Kamaji is named as the character _Kamajī_ (釜爺, lit.
 "Boiler Geezer") from the Japanese movie [_Spirited Away_](https://en.wikipedia.org/wiki/Spirited_Away).
 Kamajī is an elderly man with six, long arms who operates the boiler room of the Bathhouse.
-The silent professional, whom no one sees, but who gets the hot, fragrant water to all the guests, like our Kamaji!
+The silent professional, whom no one sees, but who gets the hot, fragrant water to all the guests, like our Kamaji provides Kubernetes as a service!

 Q. Is Kamaji another Kubernetes distribution yet?